Keele University: Campus

-The campus occupies a 625 acre rural setting close to the village of Keele, North Staffordshire with woodland, lakes, 19th-century architecture such as Keele Hall and red-brick buildings of the modern university.
+The campus occupies a 600 acre rural setting close to the village of Keele, in North Staffordshire, making it one the biggest in the UK.
 The estate was originally given by King Henry II of England to the Knights Templars in 1180.
 When the Templars were condemned and dissolved by the Council of Vienne in 1311, their possessions were annexed by the Knights Hospitallers until their dissolution by Henry VIII.
 The estate was purchased from the Crown by the Sneyd family and remained their property until acquisition by the Stoke-on-Trent Corporation in 1948.

-Apart from academic and residential buildings, other facilities include an astronomical observatory, arts and cultural programme, arboretum, Islamic centre, shops, cafés and places to eat and drink.
-The campus has science, business enterprise parks and conference centres.
-It is home to the Earth Science Education Unit (ESEU).
-The university operates a Science Park under a wholly owned subsidiary company, Keele University Science & Business Park Limited.
+Along with academic and residential buildings, other facilities include an astronomical observatory, Marriott hotel, indoor and outdoor sport facilities, a Students' Union, arts and cultural programmes, arboretum, library, chapel, Islamic centre, shops, cafés and places to eat and drink.

-The chapel is located in the centre of the campus, close to the university library and student union.
-From the onset, Christian worship was central to university life.
-Lindsay, first principal of the University College, was an ardent Christian preaching every Sunday in the Library Reading room of Keele Hall.
-A permanent chapel was built in 1965 from Staffordshire blue brick, today the chapel accommodates different Christian traditions.
+Situated on the university campus, the Keele University Science and Innovation Park is home to more than 60 companies and approximately 1,000 employees, from innovative start-ups to global multinationals including Michelin.
+In 2025, the university announced plans to expand the park with the creation of an Innovation District that could create up to 5,400 jobs.